CubeWhyMC/celestial/README.md

 Download at [releases](https://github.com/cubewhy/celestial/releases) (often outdated)

-## Donate
+## Donation

-Due to some reasons, we only support USD₮ now
+We are not accepting donations at the moment

-USD₮(TRC20): TAgpMk6cPJhsMNDq5UEF6P9L15R24CyBNn
+If you want to support us, please give us Stars

 ## Translation